jasonshamayev/AudiBraille/README.md

 Make sure you have node.js installed when running this code https://nodejs.org/en/download/ you can install it here.

+You will need a raspberry pi with a camera module connected for this to work.
+In the webServer folder you will need to put camera.py and server.py in the same directory and have it run server.py on startup of the pi using systemd.
+I recommend running the pi in console mode only to save resources.
+Make sure to grab the ip address on the pi and save it somewhere as you will need it for later since the app is still in development!

 USING EXPO
 Once you pull from github make sure you run: npm install